 3. Vertical Video Formats:

-2019 will continue to see vertical video formats sour in popularity as consumers continue to engage with content on their smartphones over desktop.
-In fact, according to research, 94% of users hold their phone vertically when watching a video even if they were intended to be watched horizontally.
+2019 will continue to see vertical video formats sore in popularity.
+Consumers continue to engage with content on their smartphones over desktop.
+In fact, according to research, 94% of users hold their phones vertically when watching a video even if they were intended to be watched horizontally.

-We recently wrote a blog post which offers a number of tips on creating video content, including tips on what ratio to film in for Instagram.
+We recently wrote a blog post that offers a number of tips on creating video content, including tips on what ratio to film in for Instagram.

-Here’s 5 examples of top brands using vertical video successfully, including Spotify, Netflix and Mercedes, from Econsultancy.
+Here are 5 examples of top brands using vertical video successfully, including Spotify, Netflix, and Mercedes, from Econsultancy.